 Twelve Years a Slave, in the African American Museum, while considered a first edition, is of the “seventeenth thousand printing.”
 Within two years of its publication in 1853, it had sold 27,000 copies.
 Slavery in the United States: A Narrative of the Life and Adventures of Charles Ball, a Black Man (1836), published by subscription by a Pennsylvania newspaper editor, was later promoted by abolitionists.
 Following the commercial success of Uncle Tom’s Cabin, a New York publisher took advantage and released Ball’s portrait as Fifty Years in Chains, or, The Life of an American Slave.
 There are two copies of the 1858 edition in Smithsonian Libraries collections and the earlier title is noted in the bibliographical records but not the editorial changes from the initial work.
 Fifty Years in Chains has lost the author.
 The publisher declares in the preface: “The subject of the story is still a slave by the laws of this country, and it would not be wise to reveal his name.”

-The most famous of the slave narrative genre is Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself.
+The most famous of the narratives of enslaved people’s genre is Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself.
 The publishing history of this title, an evolving record of the abolitionist as one of America’s great thinkers, can largely be traced in the holdings of the Smithsonian Libraries.
 This widely read slim volume was first published in 1845, at the Anti-slavery Office in Boston.
 There are two variant copies in the Dibner Library, both in their original brown publisher’s cloth bindings, and they retain the frontispiece portrait of the author.
 Within four months of its May 1st publication, 5,000 copies had been sold.
 The National Museum of African American History and Culture Library has an edition of the following year—another indication that the narrative was a powerful force and best-seller.
 Douglass’ My Bondage, and My Freedom came out in 1855.
 There are also two copies of this work at the Smithsonian, one in the object collections and the other in the library of the National Museum of African American History and Culture.
 The autobiography was expanded further in 1881, finally revealing the details of his escape to freedom, as The Life and Times of Frederick Douglass (the Libraries has the edition of the following year).
 Three years before his death, the author again revised the title, continually updating with events of the era.

 Provenance, or the history of past ownership, is another principal element in our current cataloging.
 One of the first editions of Douglass’ Narrative was acquired in 1931 by the Smithsonian Institution National Museum (the name for the then main museum of the Institution, located in what is now the National Museum of Natural History), before the Smithsonian Libraries was formally organized.
 The other has a penciled inscription “Lucy L. Brown / Book / Waterloo Seneca Co / N.Y.
 1848.”
 Such markings can reveal much about who, and where and when, read this title, and inform about the slave narratives’ impact.
 Carefully recording such evidence, including bookplates, annotations, insertions, and binding descriptions, aids the historical record by informing of the books’ transmission and reception of contemporary readers.

-Researchers at the Smithsonian must do additional legwork, apart from the different library branches, in that some slave narratives, so significant as material culture objects, are held by the museums.
+Researchers at the Smithsonian must do additional legwork, apart from the different library branches, in that some enslaved peoples narratives, so significant as material culture objects, are held by the museums.
 Sometimes titles are in our Libraries’ catalog, but others are more often found only in the online Smithsonian Collections Search Center.
 As indicated earlier, cataloging practices and rules have changed over time and there are often different local practices, particularly of museum descriptions.
 In addition to the previously mentioned collection of the National Portrait Gallery and the African American Museum of History and Culture, the National Museum of American History has a truly rare example of this literature, A Narrative of the Life and Adventures of Venture, a Native of Africa: But Resident Above Sixty Years in the United States of America (New London, Connecticut, 1798).
 Venture, born in Guinea in 1728, was named after the ship he was placed on after being kidnapped and sold for a piece of cloth and four gallons of rum.
 Venture eventually settled in East Haddam, Connecticut; he dedicated his story to a local school teacher, Elisa Niles.
 While there is a wonderful description of this copy, complete with its fascinating provenance, there are not any access points in the museum’s record for a researcher of slave narratives if not searching for the specific title and author.

 And there are significant titles missing in the Smithsonian’s collections.
 The classic narrative of Harriet Jacobs, Incidents in the Life of a Slave Girl, Written by Herself (1861) is not represented and would give voice to the female perspective, fraught with issues of sexual abuse and oppression.
 While available in later anthologies, reprints, and digitized copies, the originals enhance our strengths and help us tell the complete American story.
 Another title lacking on our shelves is the inspiration for Uncle Tom’s Cabin.
 It is the autobiography of a slave who escaped from a tobacco plantation in what is now the Washington suburb of Bethesda, Maryland: The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself (Boston, 1849).
 Its acquisition would be a moving complement to the original autobiography of Frederick Douglass, the great orator, who was enslaved in Maryland and lived the last seventeen years of his life in Washington, where he worked on his final autobiography.
 There are the horrible events in Twelve Years a Slave: The Narrative of Solomon Northup that took place in this city, the home of the Smithsonian.
 These local echoes in the narratives underscore how slavery dominated the nation and shaped the capital from its beginnings.